Arpit-Avasarmol/Style-Transfer/README.md

 To perform style transfer run: python styleTransferProject.ipynb

+I have also attached the image which I've used in the Projects.

 **Some Outputs:**
-You can see the output at the end in the ipynb file
+You can see the output at the end in the ipynb file , also I've attached the output image showing the difference in the Original and finally style transferred image.
+We can clearly see the algorithm have preserved the original image content alongwith imitating the style image.